-We heard that a strong scientific and technical program needs to address regulatory requirements and reflect best practices.
+A strong scientific and technical program needs to address regulatory requirements and reflect best practices.
 The technical program needs to provide:

-- A tested and certified transportation package; - A plan to meet commercial vehicle and railroad safety and security requirements; - A transportation security plan; - An emergency response plan; - A plan for periodic reviews; - A program for hiring high-quality and well-trained workers and vehicle operators; - A plan for training and joint exercises with provincial and community emergency responders; and - Procedures for safe and secure operations.
+- A tested and certified transportation package; - A plan to meet commercial vehicle and railroad safety and security requirements; - A transportation security plan; - An emergency response plan; - A plan for regular reviews; - A program for hiring high-quality and well-trained workers and vehicle operators; - A plan for training and joint exercises with provincial and community emergency responders; and - Procedures for safe and secure operations.